 30. Case Manager Address — Enter case manager's address.

 31. Practitioner — The case manager enters the practitioner's name for PHC cases.
 The HHSC regional nurse enters the practitioner's name for initial DAHS and CAS.

-32. Telephone No. — Enter the practitioner’s telephone number, including the area code and extension.
+32. Phone No. — Enter the practitioner’s phone number, including the area code and extension.
 The HHSC regional nurse completes this item for initial DAHS and CAS.